mzivic7/endcord/README.md

 Attachments can be navigated with `Ctrl+Left/Right` in extra line (above status line).
 `Ctrl+X` will cancel ALL downloads and attachments, with a confirmation prompt.
 `Ctrl+K` will cancel selected attachment (and stop upload) and remove it from attachments list.

+### Emoji
+To add default emoji in message just type its name or alias, like this: `:thumbs_up:`
+For now, there is no emoji assist, but it is planned.
+Emoji names can be found [here](https://unicode.org/emoji/charts/full-emoji-list.html) and aliases [here](https://www.webfx.com/tools/emoji-cheat-sheet/).

 ### RPC
 For now RPC is only implemented for Linux, it is automatically disabled on other platforms.